 The station contains a large food court, newsstands, food market, bakeries, shopping, and a holiday market (I found this small the year I visited it) is held here over the festive season.
 Located near the Oyster Bar & Restaurant, at the dining hall, you will find the whispering wall.
 Whispering here is known to sound like a shout due to the acoustics of the low ceramic arches!

 Just an avenue from Grand Central Station (42nd Street and Lexington), you will see another iconic landmark; the beautiful Chrysler Building.
 This is one of my favorite buildings!
 Its Art Deco–style architecture and how the spire beautifully lights up is breathtaking.
 The public is not permitted to visit the top of the Chrysler Building.
 It is used as office space.
-However, you can enter the lobby during work hours to view the art deco on display in the lobby area (click here for more details).
+However, you can enter the lobby during work hours to view the art deco on display in the lobby area (check out Trip Savvy's post for more details).
 The Chrysler briefly stood as the tallest structure in the world until the Empire State eclipsed it.